How to Set Independent Talent Up for Success (Guide)

 GATE

-The US business environment is experiencing an exciting phase as new ways of working have taken root.
-The COVID pandemic shook up long-held tenets about how to optimize productivity in the workforce and opened the door to a variety of work style options for employees and contractors.
+The U.S. business environment is entering an exciting phase as new ways of working have taken root.
+The COVID-19 pandemic challenged long-held beliefs about optimizing productivity in the workforce and opened the door to a variety of work style options for employees and contractors.
 While some enterprises have moved back to the pre-pandemic work style—or at least attempted to—others are adapting.
-They are initiating or expanding remote work policies, accommodating digital nomads, and laying the groundwork for workforces comprised of full-time employees and independent professionals.
+They are initiating or expanding remote work policies, accommodating digital nomads, and laying the groundwork for workforces that include both full-time employees and independent professionals.

 An optimized or blended workforce is the winning strategy for many enterprises across all sectors.
-Competitive benefits of such a workforce—with a large percentage of independent talent working alongside employees—include operational cost savings, increased productivity, and access to skills unavailable on the job market.
+The competitive benefits of a workforce that includes a significant percentage of independent talent working alongside employees include operational cost savings, increased productivity, and access to skills not readily available on the job market.

-The US independent talent population virtually exploded after the pandemic lockdown was lifted.
-The total number of full-time, part-time, and occasional independents rose to 72.1 million in 2023.
-This robust independent population supports an optimized workforce, allowing hiring managers to fill short-term and long-term roles with expert contractors.
+The total number of full-time, part-time, and occasional independents rose to 72.7 million in 2024.
+This diverse independent population enhances flexibility, enabling hiring managers to fill short-term and long-term roles with expert contractors.

-It’s one thing to have such a large talent pool available to you.
-Setting up for success means engaging the right independent professionals and motivating them to re-engage with you over time.
+Having access to such a large talent pool is one thing: Setting yourself up for success means engaging the right independent professionals and motivating them to re-engage with you over time.

-How well does your organization, and you as a manager, create an environment that supports the success of high-value independents and motivates them to continue to work with you and your team?
+How well does your organization, and you as a manager specifically, create an environment that supports the success of high-value independents and motivates them to continue their engagement?

 How hard is it to find a contract role at your company?
 Is there a clearly defined page on your website to find opportunities and submit proposals?
 Or does your company use a talent network or online marketplace?
 Once a manager has identified someone they want to hire, how streamlined is the vetting process?
 How long does it take for the contractor to get to work?
 Is the work fulfilling for them?